recahaustria/hiring-engineers/answers.md

   ```
   Create a check in `/etc/dd-agent/conf.d/random.py`.
 Note that checks and configuration names should match.

-  Below is a custom check that samples a random value
+  The code below assigns a random value to `test.support.random` everytime the Agent Check runs.

   ```python
   import random